Charles Martin vs Anthony Joshua

-Charles Martin vs Anthony Joshua was a professional boxing match contested between the undefeated and newly crowned IBF heavyweight champion Charles Martin, and undefeated Olympic gold medalist Anthony Joshua.
-The bout took place on 9 April 2016 at The O2 Arena, London.
-Joshua defeated Martin via second-round knockout (KO) to claim the IBF heavyweight title.
+Charles Martin vs. Anthony Joshua was a professional boxing match contested on 9 April 2016, for the IBF heavyweight championship.
+The bout took place at The O2 Arena, London.

+Joshua defeated Martin via second-round knockout to claim the IBF heavyweight title.

 Background

-On 12 December 2015, Anthony Joshua fought fellow British contender and rival Dillian Whyte in a grudge match for Joshua's WBC International, and Commonwealth titles with the vacant British title also on the line.
+On 12 December 2015, Anthony Joshua fought fellow British contender and rival Dillian Whyte in a grudge match for Joshua's Commonwealth and WBC International titles with the vacant British title also on the line.
 The bout took place at The O2 Arena in London, with Joshua winning via seventh-round technical knockout (TKO).

-Following the IBF's decision to strip newly crowned unified champion Tyson Fury of their version of the heavyweight championship for failing to agree terms for a fight with mandatory challenger Vyacheslav Glazkov, due to contractual obligations to face former unified champion Wladimir Klitschko in a rematch, the IBF ordered a fight between Glazkov and #2 ranked contender Charles Martin.
+Following the IBF's decision to strip newly crowned unified champion Tyson Fury of their version of the heavyweight championship for failing to agree terms for a fight with mandatory challenger Vyacheslav Glazkov, due to contractual obligations to face former unified champion Wladimir Klitschko in a rematch, the IBF ordered a fight between Glazkov and No. 2 ranked contender Charles Martin.
 The bout took place on 16 January 2016 at the Barclays Center, New York, with Martin winning via third-round TKO after Glazkov suffered a knee injury and was unable to continue.
-One month after Martin's win over Glazkov, it was announced that Martin would make a voluntary defence of his newly acquired title against Joshua—who was the IBF's #4 ranked contender—with the bout scheduled to take place on 9 April at The O2 Arena in London.
+One month after Martin's win over Glazkov, it was announced that Martin would make a voluntary defence of his newly acquired title against Joshua—who was the IBF's No. 4 ranked contender, with the bout scheduled to take place on 9 April at The O2 Arena in London.
 It was reported that Martin would earn a career high purse of £3.46m with potential total earnings in excess of £6m after PPV sales.

+The fights

+Undercard

+The preliminary bouts saw wins for Kamil Łaszczyk and Ted Cheeseman.
+The PPV card began with victories for Ohara Davies and former world title challenger Matthew Macklin.
+This was followed by Jamie McDonnell making the 4th defence of the WBA (Regular) bantamweight title against Fernando Vargas Parra.
+McDonnell stopped the unranked Parra in the 9th.

+Selby vs. Hunter

+The first major world title bout on the card saw IBF featherweight champion Lee Selby make the 3rd defence of his title against No. 1 contender Eric Hunter.

 The fight

+Selby started the fight strongly but a left hook from Hunter caught him and sent the champion down for the first time in his career.
+Hunter was unable to build any momentum from that however as Selby regrouped and took control from the back foot.
+In the 8th Hunter was deduced a point for low blows.
+The bout lasted the full 12 rounds and Selby was awarded an unanimous decision with scores of 115–111, 116–110, 116–110.

+Aftermath

+Speaking about the knockdown Selby said "When I got put down it was only a flash knockdown.
+I've got one of the best chins in the business and I wasn't hurt.
+He was a good fighter but I was too good for him."